anniezoyinlee/TriviaGame/README.md

-# Harvard Extension School Coding Bootcamp Week 5 - Javascript Homework 2
+# Harvard Extension School Coding Bootcamp Week 5 - Javascript Assignment 2

 In this game computer randomly picks a number, and each of the gems has a random value, your goal is reach to the target number by clicking on different gems.